ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 # Pseudocode and Examples {#pseudocode-and-examples}

 This appendix provides detailed pseudocode for key operations described in this document.
-For a visual representation of these operations, see {{diagrams}}.
+For a visual representation of these operations, see {{Diagrams}}.

 ## IPv4 Address Conversion

-For a diagram of this conversion process, see {{ipv4-address-conversion-diagram}}.
+For a diagram of this conversion process, see {{IPv4 Address Conversion Diagram}}.

 ~~~pseudocode
 function IPv4To16Bytes(ipv4_address):